IAmJonoBo/Prometheus/docs/developer-experience.md

   failures to warnings; `--check` mode now applies this automatically so local dry runs in offline environments remain actionable without failing the workflow.
+  Each successful run also refreshes `vendor/wheelhouse/allowlisted-sdists.json` with any packages that still rely on the temporary sdist allowlist (currently only `llama-cpp-python`).
+The offline doctor surfaces that file verbatim, making it easy to spot when the guardrail still depends on source distributions.
 - For fast local or CI rehearsals, call `scripts/deps-preflight.sh` which sweeps common directories first and then forwards all arguments to `scripts/manage-deps.sh` with `ALLOW_CHECK_CRUFT_CLEANUP` enabled by default.